 We have read the Rules of the Stetson International Environmental Moot Court Competition.
 Our memorial submitted was prepared in accordance with the Competition Rules; we have not received any unauthorized assistance.

 Please print each team member's name under the signature, as you would like the name to appear on participation certificates.

+School:

 Team Members: (1)

 (Print clearly) (2)

 (3)

 Coaches:

-(Please print your names as you wish them to appear on a certificate)
+(Plea ase print your name es as you wish them to appear on a certificate)

-Signatures of team (1)
+Signatures (1)

-members: (2)
+of team members: (2)

 (3)

 Date:

-Memorial Word
+Memorial Word Count:

-Gourit.
-(A reminder: Footnotes do count towards the word count, see Rule E(3)(a).)
+(A re eminder: Footnotes s do count towards the word count, see Rule E(3)(a).)

-Memorial Number:
+Memorial Number :